16 Things That Are Making You Undesirable to Landlords

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-It can be hard to find an apartment in your price range, in the right location, or have everything you need.
+It can be hard to find an apartment in your price range, in the right location, or that has everything you need.
 But it can be even harder if you're not the type of renter a landlord wants.

 So what makes you undesirable to a landlord?
 Here are a few things to consider before looking for your next apartment and figuring out ways to pay your rent.